malan88/vimwiki/wiki/gastro/cocktails.md

 1. Add milk to a large glass bowl and set aside
 2. Mix remaining ingredients into a pitcher
 3. Slowly pour punch mixture into the milk and gently stir until it curdles
-4. Pour a few ounces through through a coffee filter or cheese cloth to create a base of curds to help with filtering
-5. Pour those first few ounces back over the top of the filter to ensure a clean product
-6. Pour remaining punch slowly into the filter, refilling as needed.
-Total filter time is around 3 hours
+4. Let it separate in the fridge, hopefully for a few hours.
+Don't have an exact time
+5. Use a cheese cloth to get an initial strain.
+6. Use a v60 to strain through.
+7. Pour some through, capture with a bowl, and pour the initial back through.
+An initial layer of curds helps with the straining, so you want to capture the initial few ounces to refilter through their own curds.
+8. This takes forever.
+Best strategy: pour a ton in, up close to the top of the V60.
+It goes faster when the V60 is fuller because of pressure.
+So keep it topped while you still have some.
+Resist the urge to squeeze the filter, you will pop it and recontaminate the filtered stuff.
-7. Store in an airtight container in the refrigerator indefinitely
+9. Store in an airtight container in the refrigerator indefinitely
-8. Serve in a chilled rocks glass over ice
+10. Serve in a chilled rocks glass over ice

+## Doctor Funk
+From Smuggler's Cove

+- 1/2 oz. fresh lemon juice
+- 1/4 oz. grenadine
+- 1/2 oz. fresh lime juice
+- 1/2 oz. demerara simple syrup
+- 1/4 oz. absinthe
+- 2 1/4 oz. black pot still rum
+- 1 oz. seltzer

+1. Shake in crushed ice with a few agitator cubes.
+(Flash blend if you can).
+2. Pour straight into the rocks glass.